lagzya-dev/Oxide.Ext.Discord/Docs/Hooks.md

 These hooks are called when a player is linked or unlinked using discord link.
 It will be called for every plugins registered to receive hooks.
 **Note:** If your plugin supports discord link you should not supply any other hooks as the extension provides them for you.
+**Note:** Discord Link hooks are considered global hooks and will be called on all plugins regardless of bot

 ### OnDiscordPlayerLinked
 - Called when a player has linked their discord and player together using the DiscordLink library